 For years, my dentist displayed a poster that said, “You don’t have to floss all your teeth.
 Just the ones you want to keep.”
 That says it all doesn’t it?
 Becoming a trauma-sensitive educator who collaborates to build trauma-sensitive learning environments is comparable.
 We must prioritize safety, connection, regulation, and learning (otherwise known as my Four Essentials) in day-to-day actions that are both preventive and responsive—for every person we care about.
 That should be all of them so the work is not for some kids and adults but each one.

-- Changing school practices that harm the LGBTQIA+ community stop harms and celebrates diversity within groups.
+- Change school practices that harm the LGBTQIA+ community and celebrate diversity within groups.
 Creating safety for each person to be themselves matters—for all of us.

-- Acknowledging discipline or advanced course placement disparities for youth of color, disabled people, students marginalized by poverty, or gender groups can inform school transformation.
+- Acknowledge discipline or advanced course placement disparities for youth of color, disabled people, students marginalized by poverty, or gender groups and use that information for school transformation.
 Just communities, once we get there, will actualize freedom for everyone.

-- Tending to the needs of youth whose nervous systems are sensitized to respond to stress activators in ways that other folks may not be, whether due to trauma or not, results in teams who are equipped with the skills to prevent and respond to a wide array of learner needs but also supports compassionate care outside of our campuses.
+- Improve how your group tends to the needs of youth whose nervous systems are sensitized to respond to stress activators in ways that other folks may not be, whether due to trauma or not.
+This will ensure teams are equipped with skills to prevent and respond to a wide array of learner needs.
+It also supports compassionate care outside of our campuses.
 This is helpful for everybody.

 "Recognizing that building trauma-sensitive schools is a bit like flossing teeth is the first way to quit making it worse."